What is the software development process and how can it be improved?

 What's inside

 Building software is a complicated process riddled with challenges at every corner.
-Even seasoned teams can fall victim to the common traps and inefficiencies of software development.
+Even seasoned teams can fall victim to software development's common traps and inefficiencies.

 A poorly defined and faulty process may compromise the product quality or result in significant delays.
-That's why efficient software processes and foolproof project management strategies are so important to any software development project.
+That's why efficient software processes and foolproof project management strategies are essential to any software development project.

 Read this guide to learn more about the process of developing software and get battle-tested tips for optimizing the work of your project team.

-Software development refers to a process that aims to build software that meets the unique company objectives of the ordering party and the end-users.
+Software development is a process that aims to build software that meets the ordering party and end-users' unique company objectives.

 But building software is much more than just writing code.
-In fact, the process of software development involves a number of distinct steps like research, feasibility analysis, design, writing technical documentation, testing the application, and more.
+The software development process involves several distinct steps: research, feasibility analysis, design, writing technical documentation, testing the application, and more.

 All these tasks can be added to the software development lifecycle (SDLC).
 The software development lifecycle is a process that helps teams to produce solutions of the highest quality, lowest possible cost, and in the shortest timeframe.